-The Rohe Dillions Point Sauvignon Blanc oozes ripeness, with expressive aromas of passionfruit, tropical fruit, blackcurrant and boxwood.
-The palate reflects the nose with intense fruit characters.
-Balanced with a salty minerality and mouth-watering acidity.
+The Rohe Dillons Point Sauvignon Blanc oozes ripeness, with expressive aromas of passionfruit, tropical fruit, blackcurrant and boxwood.
+The palate reflects the nose with intense fruit characters, balanced with a salty minerality and mouth-watering acidity

 Rohe Dillons Point Sauvignon Blanc